jangbl/ajv-json-schema-validation/README.md

 # Node Ajv.js tutorial

-This tutorial demonstrates how to use the [Ajv.js JSON schema validator library](ajv.js.org) to validate incoming request payloads by making use of the corss-platform [JSON-Schema](https://json-schema.org/)
+This tutorial demonstrates how to use the [Ajv.js JSON schema validator library](ajv.js.org) to validate incoming request payloads by making use of the cross-platform [JSON-Schema](https://json-schema.org/)

 <h3 align="center">Please help this repo with a ⭐️ if you find it useful! 😁</h3>